-- A national health research program - a targeted call for research being administered by the National Health Medical Research Council which promotes new research into the effects of PFAS exposure in people.
+- A national health research program - The National Health and Medical Research Council is administering grants for new research into the effects of PFAS exposure in people.

-- An epidemiological study being undertaken by the Australian National University, which is looking at the potential health effects of PFAS exposure in Williamtown NSW, Oakey Qld and Katherine NT.
+- An epidemiological study - The Australian National University is undertaking an epidemiological study to investigate potential human health effects of PFAS exposure in Williamtown NSW, Oakey Qld and Katherine NT.